 A revenue monolith is perfectly suited to this kind of campaign.
 But if I've learned anything from the past few months using social media automation, the Hootsuite hopper doesn't fill itself.
 It's hungry for content, and a well-planned marketing cyclone demands high-quality food.
-It's time to feed the cyclone with precious metals.
 NEXT →

 After completing the essential step of fusing my content into a single monolith to better coalesce profits, I also committed to blasting out a marketing cyclone.
 However, I'm going to need sharable content of the highest quality.